mindersec/minder/docs/docs/ref/rules/branch_protection.md

 ## `branch_protection_require_pull_request_code_owners_review` - Verifies that a branch requires review from code owners

-Require an approved review in pull requests including files with a designated code owner.
+This rule allows you to require an approved review in pull requests including files with a designated code owner.

 ### Entity
 - `repository`